timble/www.openpolice.be/blog/_posts/2014-11-05-search-or-browse.md

 ## Future, better websites

-Improving your website through fact based research is our primary focus.
+Improving your website through fact-based research is our primary focus.
 A global search feature is on our list but will not be implemented in 2015 since it is only a small piece of the puzzle.

 Make sure to check our [guides](/guides/), they will help you create accessible, readable and understandable information.